rom-orlovich/my-trainees-management/README.md

 ## Main Features:

-1. **Modify App's Data** - Create/Read/Update/Delete the following data: Trainees, training programs, exercises, muscles group, equipment, leads, cities and locations.
+1. **Modify App's Data** - Create/Read/Update/Delete the following data: trainees, training programs, exercises, muscles group, equipment, leads, cities and locations, financial system and schedule events .
 2. **Table Pagination** - Shows when there are more than ten items.
 3. **Filter Table's Rows By Name** - Filters the table's items by name.
 4. **Autocomplete Search Input** - Suggests a list of results from the server. \